torpman/alx-low_level_programming/0x09-static_libraries/README.md

 abs: The script prints the absolute value of a number
 strcpy: this function copy string including the termianting value
-_putchar: The script write charater to stdout
+_putchar: The script write charater to stdout create_static_lib.sh: static files created from .c files in the same directory